Brad Smith Motorsports: Present

 2014 season, races that Sean Corr was racing, it was an alliance between Hylton's team and Corr's family owned Empire Racing.
 For 2015, Corr ran in Daytona, and was then replaced by Brad Smith.

 During the ARCA 200 at Talladega, Austin Wayne Self spun in the Tri-oval, and collected Smith's, Radon.com Ford.
 Smith's car slammed the outside wall and then slid toward the inside wall.
 Just before impact, Smith's car hit a dip in the track and the front end shot off the ground.
 After impact with the inside wall, while still running at over 100 mph, the car slid up in turns 1 and 2 before sliding down to the infield.
 Smith was taken to a local hospital, where he had surgery on both ankles.
-Driver James Swanson has taken over in place of Smith.
-Swanson finished the season for the team.
+Driver James Swanson took over in place of Smith, finishing the season for the team.

-Corr returned to Daytona in 2016.
-It is believed that Smith will return for the remainder of 2016.
+Corr returned to Daytona in 2016, while Brad Smith took over for the rest of the season.
 Smith was to run a second car, the 49, but the car was not prepared in time.
 Smith was able to score a career-high 6th place in points in 2016, followed by another top 10 points finish in 2017.

 The beginning of the 2018 season would prove to be disastrous.
 With ARCA switching over to composite bodies, the team had acquired a new composite Ford body.
 While having a strong run at Daytona, Smith was involved in the late-race "big one".
 The following races would prove trying as well.
 Problems at Nashville relegated the team to a 22nd-place finish.
 The next race would be even worse, as the team was forced to withdraw from Salem after losing their only motor in practice.
 Talladega would prove no better, as the team was continuing to have issues.
 Before the green flag, Smith would pull the 48 down pit road with oil pressure issues, which could not be fixed, and relegated the team to the last position.